kennysmithed/oels2020/oels_practical_wk10.md

                                                          "vi","va","vo","vu"])
 ```

-Notice that I am shuffling the list of syllables once: this means the syllables will appear appear on-screen in random order, but that order will be consistent throughout the experiment.
+Notice that I am shuffling the list of syllables once: this means that in production trials the syllables will appear appear on-screen in random order, but that order will be consistent throughout the experiment.
 Shuffling the syllables every trial would be an option, but that makes it very hard work for the participant, who has to hunt for the syllable they want in a different place on every trial.

-Second, we need to keep track of the labels the participant produces as they  works through the production phase , so that if/when they complete the production phase, we can save their final language to use as input for another participant.
+Second, we need to keep track of the labels the participant produces as they  work through the production phase, so that if/when they complete the production phase, we can save their final language to use as input for another participant.
 We will store their building list of productions to `participant_final_label_set`, which is initially just an empty list.
 ```js
 var participant_final_label_set = []
 ```